danidb/zusform/README.md

 4. Enjoyment.

 ## Contributing
 Contributions and constructive criticism are welcome.
-I'm sure there are flagrant issues and, if you like what you see, we can build this together.
+Feel free to reach out!
+I'm sure there are flagrant issues and errors to be found.
+If you like what you see, consider contributing!

 ### TODO
 1. [ ] Validation _IN PROGRESS_
    1. [ ] Easy Yup
    2. [ ] Easy API for *< insert other favorites here >* or DIY
 2. [ ] Realistic test cases that cover integration with React and common errors.
+3. [ ] Array utilities for ordering and deletion _IN PROGRESS_
-3. [ ] Complete typing of the fields object on our form state (error, touched, etc.) once satisfied with the structure.
+4. [ ] Complete typing of the fields object on our form state (error, touched, etc.) once satisfied with the structure.
-4. [ ] CI, build and release actions
+5. [ ] CI, build and release actions
-5. [ ] Make it possible to attach a "zusform" to an existing zustand store, rather than create a new one.
+6. [ ] Make it possible to attach a "zusform" to an existing zustand store, rather than create a new one.